-- Review Ontario Ministry of Health's COVID-19 Screening Tool for Workplaces and applicable Regulations under the Reopening Ontario (A Flexible Response to COVID-19) Act to confirm any mandatory screening requirements. - Screening should assess all individuals before they come into the workplace to determine whether they are experiencing symptoms of, or have been diagnosed with, COVID-19, or may have been in close contact with other such individuals. - A health questionnaire should be provided either verbally (with responses recorded by a screener) or electronically (e.g. administered through an app or website and accessed via personal devices) to all individuals the first time they enter the workplace each day.
-(See also: Record keeping). - This questionnaire may include questions about: - whether the individual has COVID-19 or its symptoms. - travel history within the past 14 days, in particular travel outside of Canada. - whether the individual has had close physical contact (e.g. within 2 metres in the same room, in the same area for more than 15 minutes, or living in the same house) with someone who has tested positive for COVID-19 or has symptoms of COVID-19 or has travelled outside of Canada within the last 14 days.
+- Review Ontario Ministry of Health's COVID-19 Screening Tool for Workplaces and applicable Regulations under the Reopening Ontario (A Flexible Response to COVID-19) Act to confirm any mandatory screening requirements. - Screening should assess all individuals before they come into the workplace to determine whether they are experiencing symptoms of, or have been diagnosed with, COVID-19, or may have been in close contact with other such individuals. - A health questionnaire should be provided electronically (e.g. administered through an app or website and accessed via personal devices) or verbally (with responses recorded by a screener) to all individuals the first time they enter the workplace each day.
+Electronic screening is preferred to allow screening to be completed away from the workplace.
+If in-person screening is utilized, appropriate steps should be in place to ensure physical distancing and mitigate individuals congregating at screening locations (See also: Record keeping).

-- A health questionnaire may also include an undertaking for the individual to immediately declare if they become symptomatic or become aware of circumstances that would change their answers to the questions/declaration. - Health questionnaires should be used even if temperature checks are undertaken.
+- This questionnaire may include questions about: - \circ whether the individual has COVID-19 or its symptoms. - travel history within the past 14 days, in particular travel outside of Canada. - whether the individual has had close physical contact (e.g. within 2 metres in the same room, in the same area for more than 15 minutes, or living in the same house) with someone who has tested positive for COVID-19 or has symptoms of COVID-19 or has travelled outside of Canada within the last 14 days. - A health questionnaire may also include an undertaking for the individual to immediately declare if they become symptomatic or become aware of circumstances that would change their answers to the questions/declaration. - Health questionnaires should be used even if temperature checks are undertaken.
 Current evidence suggests that temperature checks on their own may be an insufficient screening tool. - When temperature checks are performed, they should be done using a contactless thermometer by an individual adequately trained in its use.
-Additional temperature checks throughout the day may be considered. - Production may consider arranging for diagnostic testing if it is reasonably available.
-Any diagnostic testing should adhere to guidance from applicable public health authorities. - Any diagnostic COVID-19 testing should be administered by trained healthcare professionals. - If initial screening is not conducted by a medical professional (e.g. a medic), a secondary assessment by a medical professional may be considered, if available and appropriate, prior to sending an individual home. - A protocol should be implemented to manage situations where individuals do not pass the screening protocols. - Everyone entering the workplace should be instructed (verbally, with signage, etc.) to self-monitor for symptoms such as fever, cough or difficulty breathing, or other symptoms as listed by public health authorities. - A wristband or other system can be used to identify individuals who have successfully completed screening.
+Additional temperature checks throughout the day may be considered. - Workplace COVID-19 protocols should include plans to address whether, and the extent to which diagnostic testing of cast and appropriate crew will take place.
+Where it is appropriate based on significantly negative public health indicators (e.g. high weekly incidence rates) at the time and in the area that production is operating, production should implement regular diagnostic testing for appropriate individuals.
+Any diagnostic testing should adhere to guidance from applicable public health authorities. - Any diagnostic COVID-19 testing should be administered by trained healthcare professionals. - If initial screening is not conducted by a medical professional (e.g. a medic), a secondary assessment by a medical professional may be considered, if available and appropriate, prior to sending an individual home. - A protocol should be implemented to manage situations where individuals do not pass the screening protocols. - Everyone entering the workplace should be instructed (verbally, with signage, etc.) to self-monitor for symptoms such as fever, cough or difficulty breathing, or other symptoms as listed by public health authorities.

+• A wristband or other system can be used to identify individuals who have successfully completed screening.